SilkRose/Pony/archive/blogs/census-consensus.md

 ### [Skibidi Mark Crusaders](https://www.fimfiction.net/story/589323/9/census-consensus/skibidi-mark-crusaders)
 **Written by:** Math Spook

 I'll be honest, I still have no idea what the CMC were saying, and it's funnier that way.
 It took me a few rereads to notice that Apple Bloom says nothing but "bruh" for almost the whole chapter.
 And introducing Luna of all ponies as the only one able to communicate on the CMC's level was pure genius.
 If you want to know what Luna was actually saying, check Spook's blog. soþlice.
-[MR. SPOOK IS WELCOME TO CONSULT WITH ME IF HE SHOULD EVER WISH TO TRY HIS HAND IN GERMANIC LANGUAGES AGAIN.
-HIS EFFORT IS VALIANT, BUT I FEEL I COULD HAVE ADDED TO IT.
-IN PARTICULAR, THE MORE OR LESS CANONICAL OLD ENGLISH TERM FOR A PRINCE OF A ROYAL LINE WITH RIGHTS TO THE THRONE IS AETHELING, RICHLY USED IN THE ASC AND FOUND IN THE BEOWULF AS WELL.
-FORGIVE MY OMISSION OF THE THORN AND THE DIGRAPH HERE.
-INDEED, EDWARD THE EXILE, SON TO THE HEROIC EDMUND IRONSIDE, ALSO HAD THE APPELLATION OF EDWARD AETHELING.
-MOREOVER, AETHELING IS SEMANTICALLY SUPERIOR TO CYNEBEARN BECAUSE IT DOES NOT IMPLY EXISTENCE OF A KING, WHICH IS ITSELF A PECULIARLY INDETERMINATE SUBJECT IN EQUESTRIAN POLITICAL HISTORY, AND CAN BE BETTER APPLIED TO A PRINCE REGNANT DUE TO ITS ETYMOLOGY AS JUST MORE OR LESS "NOBLE-ONE".
-I SHOULD PROBABLY STOP BEFORE I HAVE THE OPPORTUNITY TO HIJACK YOUR BLOG POST TO RUMINATE ON ANGLO-SAXON NOBILIARY TITLING.
-I SHALL ONLY INSERT AN AMUSING INSIDE THAT "PRINCE" IN THE SENSE OF PRINCE REGNANT ALSO HAS ANOTHER OLD ENGLISH TERM IN A HIGH POETIC REGISTER: THEODEN.
-YES, IT MEANS THAT KING THEODEN IS KING KING.
-YES, IT IS ALSO A COGNATE OF THE GOTHIC WORD THIUDANS AND THE MODERN ENDONYM FOR GERMANY.
-I REALLY SHOULD STOP.
-GERMANIC LANGUAGES ARE DANGEROUS TERRITORY FOR ME.]

 I bet this line hit more readers than expected: